Some open problems on multiple ergodic averages: Problems related to sequences arising from smooth functions

 \section{Problems related to sequences arising from smooth functions}

-In this section we give a list of problems related to the study of multiple ergodic averages involving iterates given by sequences arising from smooth functions, and related applications to multiple recurrence and number theory.
+In this section we give a list of problems related to the study of multiple ergodic averages involving iterates given by sequences arising from smooth functions, and related applications to multiple recurrence.

 We are going to restrict ourselves, almost entirely, to a class of non-oscillatory functions that is rich enough to contain several interesting examples.
 Its formal definition is the following: Let $B$ be the collection of equivalence classes of real valued functions defined on some half-line $(c,\infty)$, where we identify two functions if they agree eventually.
 A \emph{Hardy field} is a subfield of the ring $(B,+,\cdot)$ that is closed under differentiation.
 With $\H$ we denote the \emph{union of all Hardy fields}.
 It is easy to check that if a function belongs in $\H$, then it is eventually monotonic and the same holds for its derivatives, so if $a\in \H$, all limits $\lim_{t\to\infty}a^{(k)}(t)$ exist (they may be infinite).
 We call a \emph{Hardy sequence} any sequence of the form $([a(n)])$ where $a\in \H$.